openai/gym/gym/envs/README.md

       ...
   ```

+* After you have installed your package with `pip install -e gym-foo`, you can create an instance of the environment with `gym.make('gym_foo:foo-v0')`

 ## How to add new environments to Gym, within this repo (not recommended for new environments)

 1. Write your environment in an existing collection or a new collection.
 All collections are subfolders of `/gym/envs`.